-You will benefit from Economics if you:
+You will enjoy Economics if you…

-- have an interest in current affairs and want to focus on real world issues and problems
+- have an interest in current affairs and want to focus on real world issues and problems;

 - have the ability to relate to theoretical models and to examine issues logically and systematically;